haxtheweb/edtechjoker/draft-outline.md

 - Think of a real world use-case from industry (Media streaming, youtube, corporate, cable company provider, web platform, etc) where micro-service architecture could fit into their business context.
 How could we use this approach to solve a real problem at a company currently using a monolithic design architecture?
 - More questions you have / things your stuck on

-## Week 13 - Project 2 Due; begin scoping Project 3
+## Week 13 - Project 2 Due April 9th; begin scoping Project 3
 - More feedback
 - More time to work in class
 ## Tues